 The summer retreat was a favorite of the royals, and expansion led to an additional 50 hectares.
 Smack in the middle of it is the Herrenhausen Palace.

 Now, it’s an incredible place to visit as you seek out the best tourist attractions in the city.
 It’s been hosting different summer festivals for decades that you must attend when you travel here.
-Even the building hosts an orangery and has an impressive collection of art, and hosts classical music concerts.
+Even the building hosts an orangery, an impressive collection of art, and classical music concerts.

 Additionally, among the top things to do in Hanover at night is attending the glowing gardens event.
-It’s a light show that you don’t want to miss that happens each day during summer.
-Set a timer and make sure you get there just as the sun sets.
+It’s a light show you don’t want to miss that happens each day during summer.
+Set a timer and ensure you get there just as the sun sets.

 9. Museum August Kestner

 In 1889, the oldest museum in Hannover opened its door to the public.
 Inside, you’ll find a treasure trove of artifacts from around the world.
 But does it fit among the best things to do in Hanover?
 Sure it does – there are artifacts from ancient Egypt, Rome, and Greece, including one-of-a-kind antiques.

 Besides, there’s art from all over Europe spanning many centuries back.
 Not to mention the impressive building that hosts the museum, it’s a neo-renaissance-style structure with a modern twist and has 5,000 tiny windows all around.